 - Melted butter

-Add in milk one tablespoon at a time, until you get your desired consistency.
-If you want to make the frosting a little runnier, like pictured add all 4 tablespoons.
+Add milk one tablespoon at a time to reach your desired consistency.
+If you want thinner frosting as pictured, add all 4 tablespoons of milk.

 No, you don’t need to wring out the liquid.
 You want that to go in the cake to make it moist.